mryechkin/eslint-config-acme/README.md

 ## Overview

 This configuration extends [Airbnb](https://www.npmjs.com/package/eslint-config-airbnb) ESLint config, with [`eslint-config-airbnb/hooks`](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb#eslint-config-airbnbhooks) enabled, and Prettier integration via the ESLint [plugin](https://github.com/prettier/eslint-plugin-prettier).
-Additionally, a few default rules are overriden to provide a more relaxed development experience in Next.js applications out of the box.
+Additionally, a few default rules are overridden to provide a more relaxed development experience in Next.js applications out of the box.

 The goal of this configuration is to get code linting and formatting up and running as quickly as possible in a modern development environment, without sacrificing cleanliness and readability, and having to configure ESLint + Prettier from scratch every time.